wikimedia/search-extra/docs/source_regex.md

 be attempted.

-Also supports the standard Elasticsearch filter options:
+Also supports the standard OpenSearch filter options:
 * ```_name```